unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 If a second disk fails while you're rebuilding another one, what you can do will depend on your parity setup.

-1. **Single %%parity disk|parity-drives%%:**
+<h4>Single %%parity disk|parity-drives%%</h4>

-   - If one disk fails during the rebuild of another, the rebuild will stop because the data can't be accurately restored.
+   If one disk fails during the rebuild of another, the rebuild will stop because the data can't be accurately restored.
 Unfortunately, you won't be able to recover your data in this situation.

-2. **Dual %%parity disk|parity-drives%%:**
+<h4>Dual %%parity disk|parity-drives%%</h4>

-   - If you have two %%parity drives|parity-drives%%, you have more options:
+   If you have two %%parity drives|parity-drives%%, you have more options:
      - You can wait for the first rebuild to finish and then deal with the second failed disk.
      - Or, you can stop the current rebuild, replace the second failed disk, and then start the array to rebuild both disks at the same time.

-   - If the first rebuild is almost done, it’s usually better to let it finish.
+   If the first rebuild is almost done, it’s usually better to let it finish.
 If it just started, it might be faster to rebuild both together.

 :::warning
 Rebuilding disks puts a lot of stress on all drives, which increases the chance of new failures.
 Always check drive health using %%SMART reports|smart-report%% before starting a rebuild.